 Get the Most from Your Trade-In

 Also, get in the habit of documenting everything.
 When you replace the tires or get any engine work done, save the receipts.
 The glove box isn’t just for gloves.
-Your paper trail of repairs and improvements will help you state your case to the dealership where you are going to trade in your car.
-If you can obtain a vehicle history report, that is also a helpful document.
+Your paper trail of repairs and improvements will help you get a good trade-in at dealership.
+If you can find a vehicle history report, that is also a helpful document.

-Clean But Not Too Clean
+Clean But Not Overboard